 Night by Elie Wiesel (1956)

 Let me preface this by saying that, thanks to a cognate in history and comparative religion, I took whole courses on the Third Reich in college.
 My professors never shied away from the abject horrors of Nazism.
 Yet nothing prepared me for some of the scenes in this book.
-Nobel laureate Elie Wiesel draws on his firsthand experiences at Auschwitz and Buchenwald in this brief novel, the first in a trilogy of novels about the impact of the Holocaust.
+Nobel laureate Elie Wiesel draws on his firsthand experiences at Auschwitz and Buchenwald in this brief book, the first in a trilogy about the impact of the Holocaust.

 The Haunting of Hill House by Shirley Jackson (1959)